AlexPierron/M1_Projects/README.md

-This repository gathered all major projects completed during my M1 "Mathematics and Artificial Intelligence" done at Paris-Saclay University.
+This repository gathered all major projects completed during my Master I "Mathematics and Artificial Intelligence" done at Paris-Saclay University.